 The mandatory PAI indicators were used in the assessment of business activities of the initial universe of securities.
-Revenue data, business involvement and other data sources were considered when assessing each security using minimum thresholds or blanket exclusions on activities identified in relation to these indicators.
-As per the Index methodology, securities involved in Thermal coal mining and generation, Oil & Gas, were screened at a minimum threshold level and controversial weapons (PAI 14) were removed before the Index was calculated.
-In addition, a separate controversy screen was applied to the starting universe to remove any security in violation of UNGC Principles, (PAI 10).
-The methodology also considered the aggregate ESG score (as calculated by MSCI ESG Research) which was applied to all eligible securities post business activity screen and weighted accordingly.
-The Index increased the weightings of companies with robust ESG characteristics, including those that showed improvement in the direction of their rating over the most recent 12 months, while reducing the weight of those companies who lagged behind their industry peers in terms of ESG quality.
+Revenue data, business involvement and other data sources were considered when assessing each security using minimum thresholds or blanket exclusions on activities identified in elation to these indicators.
+The Index was constructed using MSCI proprietary data on each security's business involvement.
+The Business Involvement Screening Research (BISR) highlights each security's involvement or adherence to Global sanctions, Controversies and global norms (PAI 10, 13), Carbon and Sustainable Impact (Positive screening) (PAI 8,9).
+As per the Index methodology, securities involved in thermal coal mining and generation, Oil & Gas, were screened at a minimum threshold level and controversial weapons (PAI 14) were removed before the final index was calculated.
+In addition a separate controversy screen was applied to the starting universe to remove any security in violation of UNGC principles (PAI 10).
 No optional indicators were taken into account.